• Skip to primary navigation

 Add sliced peppers, onions and Worcestershire sauce; simmer until vegetables are tender; place on warm hoagie buns, top with cheese, broil and serve!

-Make this homemade Philly cheesesteak sandwich in the crockpot and free yourself from the kitchen!
+If you don’t have time to make the homemade Philly cheesesteak sandwich on the stove, by all. means throw the beefy cheesesteak sandwich ingredients in the crockpot and free yourself from the kitchen!

 Just add the beef, vegetables, broth and seasonings to a slow cooker ...